The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: The Leray-Hirsch isomorphism

 \section{The Leray-Hirsch isomorphism}

-In this section we review the algebraic description of the $T$-equivariant oriented cohomology theory of partial flag varieties, developed by Calm\`es, Lenart, Zainoulline, Zhong, and others that extends the description of $T$-equivariant cohomology and $K$-theory due to Kostant and Kumar \cite{kostantkumar:nil}, \cite{kostantkumar:equivariant}, define the algebraic Leray-Hirsch homomorphism, and state the main theorem.
+In this section and the next, the equivariant oriented cohomology theory, $\BBh_\star(\cdot)$, is assumed to be Chern complete over the point for $T$.
+We begin by reviewing the algebraic description of the $T$-equivariant oriented cohomology theory of partial flag varieties developed by Calm\`es, Lenart, Zainoulline, Zhong, and others, then we define the algebraic Leray-Hirsch homomorphism, and finally we state the main theorem.